jreisinger/docs/data/notes/cs/basics.md

             +--------------+
 ```

-* interpreter - program that simulates a computer that undestands a high-level language
+* interpreter - program that simulates a computer that understands a high-level
+  language
 * more flexible (interactive) development

 ## Classification by program scale

-1. traditional systems languages (C++, Ada, Java): large-scale programming, emphasis on structure and discipline
+1. traditional systems languages (C++, Ada, Java): large-scale programming,
+   emphasis on structure and discipline
-2. scripting ("agile") languages (Perl, Python, Bash): designed for writing small/medium-scaled programs easy
+2. scripting ("agile") languages (Perl, Python, Bash): designed for writing
+   small/medium-scaled programs easy

 ## Classification by programming paradigm

-1. object oriented - objects are the main focus; we tell objects to do things (by calling their methods)
+1. object oriented - objects are the main focus; we tell objects to do things
+   (by calling their methods)
-2. imperative - functions are the primary focus; we pass them objects to work with
+2. imperative - functions are the primary focus; we pass them objects to work
+   with

 # Sources